About me

 ‘Good quality reporting and a passion for crusading journalism.’
 The late Brian MacArthur, veteran Fleet Street editor.

 ‘An authoritative writer.’
-Sarah Jewell, Guardian supplements and microsites editor.
+Sarah Jewell, Guardian supplements editor.

 ‘A talent for turning complex issues into powerful stories.’
 John Adams, OBE, independent social care and charity advisor.